top of page

 Allowing the love of Christ to flow through us

-A parent who lavishes love on a child through intense involvement mirrors what God does for all of His children: “I have loved you with an everlasting love; therefore I have continued my faithfulness to you” (Jeremiah 31:3).
+A parent who lavishes love on a child through intense involvement mirrors what God does for His children, as He says in Jeremiah 31:3: “I have loved you with an everlasting love; therefore I have continued my faithfulness to you.”
 When we give ourselves without reservation to our children, we draw them to us.
-A child who knows the love of a parent through a multitude of shared experiences receives a taste of the beautiful relationship God wants to have with each of His precious ones.
+Children who know the love of a parent through a multitude of shared experiences receive a taste of the beautiful relationship God wants to have with each of His precious ones.

 Children often see God when they look at their parents.
 Our influence in this role—and our responsibility—is great.
-When we model qualities of our Father in heaven by allowing the love of Jesus Christ to flow through us and into our children, we’re succeeding as parents.
+When we model qualities of our Father in heaven by allowing the love of Jesus Christ to flow through us and into our children, we succeed as parents.

 We do not propose a complicated, deeply theological set of practices to make this happen.
 Our advice is simple and summarized by three Ts: time, touch, and talk.
-These three Ts make a relationship with our child a reality.
-And through this relationship our child begins to grow the roots of a spiritual life.
+These three Ts make a relationship with our children a reality.
+And through this relationship our children begin to grow the roots of a spiritual life.

 Time